 There is an abundance of information on why sleep is good for us and how to get more of it.
 Those are easy tips to give when you don’t work long 12+ hour shifts throughout the day and night as a nurse.

 But, when you add parenthood into the picture, getting enough quality sleep sometimes becomes impossible.
 Just ask a shift worker with kids!

 Getting enough quality sleep is always the goal

-When we sleep our bodies do a lot of necessary and important work.
-Throughout the night (or day if you are a night shift worker) our body enters REM sleep (our dream state) between 3-5 times.
+When we sleep, our bodies do a lot of necessary and essential work.
+Throughout the night (or day, if you are a night shift worker), our body enters REM sleep (our dream state) between 3-5 times.
 This is controlled by our body’s circadian rhythm, which is also responsible for helping to regenerate every cell in our body.

 So the question is: how are sleep deprived nurses supposed to care for their health when getting enough sleep is sometimes not a realistic option?

 7 Nurse Health Tips When Getting Enough Sleep Isn’t Possible